terranum-ch/ToolMap-user-doc/doc/usermanual/projectmanagement.rst

 Project Management
 ===================

-The whole management of the project is made with the menu //Project//, which includes the following options:
+The whole management of the project is made with the menu :guilabel:`Project`, which includes the following options:

   * :guilabel:`New Project`: create a new project
   * :guilabel:`Open...`: open an existing project